 Led by the Cofide, Fomin, and UTEC, Peru VCC is a physical manifestation of Peru’s overall effort to spur innovation, diversify its economy, and catch up to its neighbors in regards to investment in innovation.

 Peru is also a member of the Pacific Alliance along with of Chile, Colombia, and Mexico.
-Together, these four countries have combined population of 200 million, account for half of Latin America’s exports, and make up around 35% of the region’s GDP, according to Forbes.
+Together, these four countries have a combined population of 200 million, account for half of Latin America’s exports, and make up around 35% of the region’s GDP, according to Forbes.

-The conference, which is also supported by the Director of Innovation at Peru’s Ministry of Production, Gonzalo Villaran, is two-day event starting on Tuesday at the Domos BoulevArt venue in the San Miguel District of Lima.
+The conference, which is also supported by the Director of Innovation at Peru’s Ministry of Production, Gonzalo Villaran, is a two-day event starting on Tuesday at the Domos BoulevArt venue in the San Miguel District of Lima.

 Key exhibitors will include: